bohSonoSte/Smart-Room-Monitor/README.md

 → HC-SR501 PIR Sensor <br>
 <img src=Docs/pir.png width="30%"> <br><br>
 The HC-SR501 PIR is a motion detector module.
 It senses infrared radiation changes in the environment.
 In our case, the radiation of human body heat is interpreted as motion.
 When motion is detected, it outputs a digital signal HIGH (3.3V), otherwise it stays LOW.
 The detection range can be adjusted between 3 to 7 meters.
 Also the delay time can be adjusted from 5 seconds to 5 minutes.The sensor operates on 5V but can handle a voltage range of 5V to 20V, and it consumes very little power—around 50 microamps when idle.
-We connected the PIR to pin P6.4.
+We connected the PIR to pin P6.4 using a breadboard and some cables.